 Two strategies will be employed to promote the widest form of shared governance.
 First, a representative (liaison) from each of the shared governance bodies will be assigned to meet with each shared governance body.
-Second, the university will hold at least one open forum each semester during which the respective shared governance bodies will report on all shared governance initiatives currently operating in the respective bodies as illustrated below.
+Second, the university will hold at least one open forum each semester during which the respective shared governance bodies will report on all shared governance initiatives currently operating in the respective bodies as illustrated in the following diagram.